Skip to main content

 This category includes smoke from bonfires and smoke from domestic chimneys.

-• Peterborough has a number of smoke control areas, and it is an offence to emit dark smoke from a chimney within these areas.
+• Peterborough has a number of smoke control areas, and it is an offence to emit smoke from a chimney within these areas.
 Burning of material in a boiler, open fire, wood burning stove is regulated under the Clean Air Act and exempt appliances and/or authorised fuels have to be used.
+Find out more about the rules for Smoke Control Areas.

 • There are no laws against having a bonfire, however there are laws related to what can legally be burnt and where the smoke drifts.
 In addition even when burning material that is legal if the smoke causes a substantial interference to personal comfort then the smoke would be deemed a statutory nuisance.
-There is more information about bonfires on the GOV.UK website and in the bonfire leaflet at the bottom of the page.
+There is more information about bonfires on the GOV.UK website and smoke advice information further down this page.

 Smells and fumes